-Configuring TLS Protect Cloud to work with your SSO¶
+Configuring TLS Protect Cloud to use single sign on (SSO)¶

 Before you begin¶